fares-data-build-tool/fdbt-ui-automation/README.md

 ### Aim

 We are proving that the full user journeys, from end to end, work.
-We are using Chrome as the chosen browser, but this might change in the future to accommodate other browsers or versions.

 ## Built With